bakpakin/Fennel/values.md

 Other examples include the lack of `goto` and the lack of early returns.
-Or how if a loop terminates early, it will make this obvious by using an `:until` clause at the top of the loop; you don't have to read the entire loop body to search for a `break` as you would in Lua.
+Or how if a loop terminates early, it will make this obvious by using an `&until` clause at the top of the loop; you don't have to read the entire loop body to search for a `break` as you would in Lua.

 ## Consistency and Distinction